 There is no doubt that technology has surely disrupted the maintenance industry.
 A technology which you can’t overlook is the Internet of Things (IoT).
 From the perspective of building maintenance implications, the IoT uses connected devices and sensors to easily track control machines and key performance indicators (KPIs).
 We are, then, left with access to precise, real-time data, which helps us make the smartest maintenance decisions.

 Moreover, the IoT has the potential to completely transform the maintenance industry via a predictive approach.
-As an instance, with the help of IoT sensors and data collection, maintenance folks can better predict when a breakdown is most likely to occur.
+For example, with the help of IoT sensors and data collection, maintenance folks can better predict when a breakdown is most likely to occur.
 Such predictions are based on historic reports and preceding service requests.

 So, are you ready to integrate the IoT into your building maintenance strategy?
 With a unique mix of expertise, technology, and strategies you can surely enhance your building performance with the power of data and subsequently, create the perfect place to achieve your business goals.